 In addition to bringing together a diverse array of art, the ING Discerning Eye Exhibition also gives new and undiscovered artists the chance to showcase their work alongside established names.
-There are a range of prizes on offer for exhibitors, totalling more than £12,000 in value, plus a bursary and mentoring opportunities.
-Every sale helps fund these initiatives, which are needed now more than ever, as the art world struggles under months of lockdown.
+There are a range of prizes on offer for exhibitors, totalling more than £15,000 in value, plus a bursary and mentoring opportunities.
+Every sale helps fund future initiatives to platform the work of lesser-known artists.

 |Website||Click here to view the exhibition|